 Filing an appeal to the U.S Court of Appeals for the Federal Circuit requires a very different analysis.
 At this level, an appellate lawyer should seek out any legal error made by the lower court judge.
 The Federal Circuit Court of Appeals is not a forum to relitigate your case.
 Instead, an attorney would have to show that the lower court’s judge committed clear error, acted arbitrarily, abused her discretion or just fail to follow procurement law.

-For immediate help appealing the government decision to issue a termination of contract notice, call Watson’s federal government contracts attorneys at 1-866-601-5518 for immediate help.
+For immediate help appealing the government decision to issue a contract termination default notice, or government contracts attorneys at 1-866-601-5518 for immediate help.
+We for default decision from COFC to the Federal Circuit Court of Appeals, call Watson’s termination of contract law and federal